espressif/esp-at/docs/en/AT_Command_Examples/bluetooth_le_at_examples.rst

      OK

-   After running this command, there will be corresponding messages prompt on both the ESP32 Bluetooth LE server and the ESP32 Bluetooth LE client.
+   After running this command, there will be corresponding messages prompt on both the {IDF_TARGET_NAME} Bluetooth LE server and the {IDF_TARGET_NAME} Bluetooth LE client.

-   ESP32 Bluetooth LE server:
+   {IDF_TARGET_NAME} Bluetooth LE server:

    .. code-block:: none